Blendify/blender-manual/blender_docs/manual/editors/preferences/viewport.rst

    For example: "User Perspective" or "Top Orthographic".
 Playback FPS
    Show the frames per second screen refresh rate while an animation is played back.
-   It appears in the viewport corner, displaying red if the frame rate set cannot be reached Gizmo size
+   It appears in the viewport corner, displaying red if the frame rate set cannot be reached.

+.. _prefs-viewport-gizmo-size:

+Gizmo size
    Diameter of the manipulator.
 Look Dev Sphere Size